onejeuu/stalcraft-api/docs/source/guides/client.rst

 .. admonition:: Before You Begin
   :class: hint

-  | To follow the examples, you'll need authentication credentials or tokens.
+  | To follow the examples, you'll need application credentials or tokens.
-  | See :doc:`OAuth Guide <oauth>` to register an application and obtain credentials.
+  | See :doc:`Authentication Guide <oauth>` to register an application and obtain your credentials.

   | **For testing:**
   | Use Demo API (``https://dapi.stalcraft.net``) with tokens provided in `official documentation <https://eapi.stalcraft.net/overview.html#demo-api>`_.